 - Where is my ROI for founding and growing the business?

-- Why would I let remaining business owners run the business using my money?
+- Why would I let the remaining business owners run the business using my money?

 - How can I recover my investment capital?